gaps-closure/emu/design-notes.md

     * Bookends style
     * Specific guard functions supported on device
     * Software topology and mappings – names of executables and which node they will run on
-4. Basic GUI for the JSON config?
-    * Can we hack CORE-GUI and the IMN file to include this info?
-5. Create a template IMN file using CORE GUI if needed
-    * Use special names to mark enclave nodes where GAPS will run and for any cross-domain routers, and whether BITW or nodes
-6. Implement sample TA1 device emulators (pass,BITW,BKEND)
-    * Reuse BKEND impl. to create BITW
-    * Include stats and wire-shark support
-7. Transform IMN template to GAPS scenario
+8. From the JSON generate IMN + scripting for GAPS scenario
     * Read in JSON file
     * Instantiate CORE nodes, do the necessary internal plumbing (for either BITW or Bookends style), and deploy application
     * Instantiate QEMU nodes and do needed plumbing
     * Manage GAPS components (application, gpsd, TA1 device emulation)
     * Configure TA1 device (control API)
     * Preferably, write the above functionality as a Python library (not a monolithic script)
+9. Basic GUI for the JSON config?
+    * Nice to have, maybe Phase 2